 From the outside, Bodega looks like your average gas station store, but don’t let the exterior façade fool you.
 Inside you’ll find a gem — a specialty grocery store, butcher and bottle shop that will blow your mind.
 Filled with an abundance of local products and gourmet foods, Bodega has plenty of provisions to choose from, in addition to an intimate bar and liquor store.
-The store is led by an in-house butcher who creates a rotating selection of Bovine + Swine sausages to enjoy hot in the shop or packaged up for you to take home.
-During breakfast and lunch, choose from a selection of grab-and-go eats, from hot fried chicken sandwiches (from the new outdoor fried chicken shack) and burritos to soups and more.
+The store is led by an in-house butcher who creates a rotating selection of Bovine + Swine sausages to enjoy packaged up for you to take home.
+During breakfast and lunch, choose from a selection of grab-and-go eats, freshly made breakfast burritos and a variety of hot soups all winter long.
 For takeout, you will find everything you need for a fantastic dinner at home.
 And you mustn’t leave without the Cream + Sugar ice cream sandwiches or famous adult sloshies.

 This is one of Jackson Hole’s most unique dining experiences — after all, you’ll be dining at 9,095 feet after a breathtaking ride up the Bridger Gondola.
 As a member of 1% for the Planet, Couloir follows an eco-friendly mission and sources a majority of ingredients from regional farmers and ranchers.
 The menus are designed seasonally to enhance these local flavors, with the locavore pasta being one of the local favorites.
 In October, Executive Chef Wes Hamilton was invited to showcase the amazing flavors of Teton Valley in the internationally acclaimed James Beard House in New York City, a great honor in the culinary community.
 If you’d like to experience a taste of Jackson Hole, head to the top of the Bridger Gondola this summer for an evening you won’t forget.
 Be sure to check the website for private event or weather closures.
 Reservations recommended on opentable.com or by calling 307.739.2675.

 Everyone knows that the Mangy Moose is the place to go for après-ski in the winter months.
 But don’t just frequent the world-famous saloon.
 In this classic village building, you will find everything you need to get through the day.
 There is fine dining in the Mangy Moose restaurant, and the RMO Cafe downstairs offers one of the best breakfast options around.
 There is also a large grocery store and wine shop.
-Homemade tamales for breakfast and gourmet coffee drinks will start your day out right.
+Breakfast and gourmet coffee drinks will start your day off right.
 Grab a slice of New York-style pizza for lunch.
-Or grab a whole pizza and bottle of wine to go.
-At night, the Mangy Moose serves mouth-watering dinners using the finest ingredients available, including fresh fish, local beef and game.
+Or grab a whole pizza and a bottle of wine to go.
+At night, the Mangy Moose serves mouthwatering dinners using the finest ingredients available, including local game and regionally sourced beef from Carter Country Meats.
 The food isn’t the only thing that is authentic.
 Take a minute to explore the eclectic art and antique collection around the building, too.